-The bank has a policy for cooperative social responsibility (CSR) for sustainable business development by applying the business ethnics together with good corporate governance which is concentrated on placing CSR as the main process of business operations (CSR-in-Process) and outside the main process of business operations (CSR-after-Process).
-It is focused on the executives and staff in all levels to participate and share voluntary spirit to build a sense of social responsibility.
+The bank has a policy for cooperative social responsibility (CSR) for sustainable business development by applying the business ethnics together with good corporate governance which is concentrated on placing CSR as the main process of business operations (CSR-in-Process) and outside the main process of business operations (CSR-in-Process) and staff in all levels to participate and share voluntary spirit to build a sense of social responsibility.
 Besides, it is to build the strong foundation of sustainable development which leads to the sustainability of the social and national development.